 The Crookhaven Harbour Sailing Club actively sail in Crookhaven Harbour during the summer.
 It is an Irish Sailing Association training center.
 Crookhaven Harbour Sailing Club have been supportive of Crookhaven Fishermans Association endeavour's for years.
-They have no objection to having bottom cage culture in the existing licenced area 432 B. The sailing club understands the importance of having a close relationship with the community who look after the security and maintenance of their equipment, pontoon and moorings.
+They have no objection to having seaweed long lines or bottom cage culture in the existing licenced area 432 C. The sailing club understands the importance of having a close relationship with the community who look after the security and maintenance of their equipment, pontoon and moorings.